unional/type-plus/type-plus/ts/tuple/readme.md

 🎭 *validate*

-Validate that `T` is an array, excluding tuple.
+Validate that `T` is a tuple, excluding array.

 ```ts
 import type { IsTuple } from 'type-plus'